wwwhtml/ruckus-zonedirector1100-firmware-upgrade-process/README.md

 Don't forget to change that password.

-Hope it helps someone up there.
+Hope it helps someone out there.